Submissions for the 2020 Non-Obvious Book Awards are now open! Submit your book here >>

 Physical manuscripts, galleys or books will not be returned.
 We do not accept any sorts of payments or bribes in order to consider a book (even particularly delicious chocolate).
 If any chocolate does accompany your submission, you can expect that it also will not be returned.

 There is no application fee to submit your book for consideration.
-If you would like to be considered, please send an email to email@example.com with more information about your book and we will be in touch if our team would like to request for you to send us a copy for review.
+If you would like to be considered, please fill out our submission form and then send 2 review copies to our team.

 Thanks for your interest in our awards!
 Here are a few things we are commonly asked – along with some answers …

 There are two reasons we do this list: first and foremost because we love books and we don’t believe there are enough efforts within the industry or media to promote non-fiction books specifically.
 The second reason is that we’re invested in building the brand of Non-Obvious.
 We believe in the power of non-obvious ideas, and want to honor them whether we’re the ones coming up with them or not!

 We consider every aspect of a book, from its writing and quality of the ideas to the originality of the work.
 We are, of course, looking for “Non-Obvious” ideas above all.
 What this means to us is a concept or way of thinking that we haven’t seen before.
 Something uniquely interesting and useful.
 An idea that makes us think.